Westlake Chamber of Commerce

 Section 3.
 Executive Director.

 The Board may appoint an Executive Director who is the Chamber’s executive officer.
 The Executive Director shall be the salaried chief operating officer in charge of administration and management of the Chamber including the property and corporate business.
-He/she shall employ and may terminate the employment of members of the staff necessary to carry on the work of the Chamber, in all its operations, subject to Board approval.
+He/she shall employ and may terminate the employment of members of the staff necessary to carry on the work of the Chamber, in all its operations.
 Compensation and oversight for this officer shall be determined by the Executive Committee.
 The Executive Director shall be a non-voting member of the Board of Directors and all committees.

 Section 4.
 Executive Committee

 The Executive Committee shall act for and on behalf of the Board of Directors when the Board is not in session, but shall be accountable to the Board for its action.
-It shall be composed of the Chairman, Chairman-Elect, Past Chairman, Treasurer and Executive Director.
+It shall be composed of the Chairman, Chairman-Elect, Past Chairman, Treasurer, Governance/Secretary and Executive Director.

 Section 5.
 Removal of Officers and Executive Director